sph-mn/sph-sp/other/documentation/c-manual.md

 ## how to do phase modulation
 slight changes of frequency over a short period of time by using the fmod frequency modulation feature of sp-wave-event.

+# caveats
+## event config
+event config like sp_wave_event_config_t and similar needs to be available when the event is prepared. unless the event is prepared in a sub function, it should be heap allocated, for example with sp_wave_event_config_new, and tracked with sp_event_memory_add.

 # troubleshooting
 issues, possible causes and solutions.